tlevine/www.thomaslevine.com/content/!/table-words/index.md

 $$12 = x + 7$$

-I usually think of these as different meanings of the word "variable", so I suggest that you ignore the next paragraph if it starts to confuse you.
+I usually think of these as different meanings of the word "variable", but it turns out that these two senses of "variable" are quite related.

-t turns out that these two senses of "variable" are quite related
+The next paragraph explains how they are related.
+This relationship usually confuses me, so it might confuse you.
+If it does, just ignore the next paragraph and go on.

 ## Lists
 Earlier, I said that a column is a special list of values.
 We could also say